Feature request #10024

 I really think that the correct behavior is the actual one: d&d you gets a geometryless table, using the delimited text provider button you get a spatial table.

-#7 Updated by Andy Harfoot about 2 years ago
+#7 Updated by Andy Harfoot over 2 years ago

 "Starting with GDAL 2.1, it is possible to directly specify the potential names of the columns that can contain X/longitude and Y/latitude with the X_POSSIBLE_NAMES and Y_POSSIBLE_NAMES open option."